Find Grad Schools

 13 Yearly Graduations

 The University of Tennessee - Knoxville is the 9th most popular school in the nation for students seeking a doctor's degree in research & experimental psychology.
 Roughly 30,500 attend the school each year.
 The average in-state tuition for full-time undergraduates is $11,332 per year, while in-state graduate students, on average, pay $11,468 per year.
 During the most recent year for which we have data, 13 people received their doctor's degree in research & experimental psychology from UT Knoxville.
-Around 18% of these students were from an underrepresented racial-ethnic group, and 71% were women.
+Of these students, 53% were women and 13% were members of underrepresented racial-ethnic groups.

 #11